robotraconteur/robotraconteurlite/README.md

 Robot Raconteur Lite is designed to be as fast, compact, and portable.
 It is being designed with the [NASA/JPL Rule of 10](https://en.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code#:~:text=The%20Power%20of%2010%20Rules,to%20review%20or%20statically%20analyze.) in mind to allow for eventual certification for safety-critical use, although it currently does not fully comply.
 Robot Raconteur Lite is not designed for ease of use.
-Robot Raconteur Core and Robot Raconteur Lite are intended to be easy to use and resilient to inexperienced users.
+Robot Raconteur Core and Robot Raconteur Web are intended to be easy to use and resilient to inexperienced users.
 Robot Raconteur Lite is designed for experts, and requires advanced programming skills and knowledge of how Robot Raconteur communication works.

+**Robot Raconteur Lite does not allocate memory, spawn threads, or mutex lock.**

-The Robot Raconteur is an object protocol built on top of a simple message passing system.
+Robot Raconteur is an object protocol built on top of a simple message passing system.
 Robot Raconteur Lite does not implement the object protocol layer, and instead provides a minimal implementation of the message passing and serialization system. `array.h` and `message.h` contain the functions for reading and writing messages to a buffer. `node.h` and `connection.h` provide the core of the message passing capability. `tcp_transport.h` provide the implementation of the TCP transport.
-The TCP transport for communication.
+The TCP transport is for communication.
 The TCP transport supports the Robot Raconteur protocol and WebSockets, but does not currently support TLS.
 This feature will be added in the future.